Constellab/gws_biota/README.md

-# Biota
+# Biota brick

-This software is the core library to manage Gecovery knowledge databases. <br />
+This software brick is the core library to manage Gecovery knowledge databases. <br />

-This python package is a prism package which is a Gencovery's technology. <br />

-The purpose of BIOTA is to collect biological data from official databases such as BRENDA, RHEA or CHEBI and to create the reference database of the Gencovery web application. <br />
+The purpose of Biota is to collect biological data from official open biological databases to create a reference database for GWS bricks. <br />

-This database gather crucial data for the visualization of metabolic pathways and networks and modeling in a homogeneous and coherent way. <br />

 This module has been developed in python 3.8.2.